For DonorsFor Applicants

 In the 2019-2020 academic year, the average number of grants and scholarship aid that college students receive at four-year institutions is $19,654.
 This is $7,892 at public universities, $20,374 at private non-profit universities, and $6,922 at private for-profit universities.

-Can you keep leftover scholarship money?
+Can you keep the leftover scholarship money?

 It is indeed possible to keep leftovers of a scholarship award, although the circumstances under which students have leftover scholarship funds are extremely rare.
-Usually, students do not get to keep leftover scholarship funds, but sometimes your school will send you a refund check with the leftover money.
+Usually, students do not get to keep leftover scholarship funds, but sometimes, your school will send you a refund check with the leftover money.
 Whether or not you can keep excess funds typically depends on your scholarship provider, so make sure to read the rules of the scholarship so you know what the possible uses are.

 What is the easiest scholarship to get?